erdogant/clustimage/docs/source/core_functions.rst

 Move files based on clusterlabels
 ''''''''''''''''''''''''''''''''''
-The ``move_to_dir`` function moves files physically files into subdirectories based on cluster labels.
+The ``move_to_dir`` function moves files physically files into subdirectories based on duplicates.
-First perform the desired clustering approach and with the following steps it allows you to organize the images by physically moving them into subdirectories.
+First perform the desired undoubling approach and with the following steps it allows you to organize the images by physically moving them into subdirectories.

 .. code:: python